AnteroVieira/functional-test-automation/README.md

 Acesse a pasta do projeto:    cd functional-test-automation

-Execute no terminal " mvn clean test "
+Execute no terminal " mvn clean test " ( VS Code)

 obs: use as teclas Ctrl + ' para abrir o terminal